 We're building a dream!

 Founded in 2005, Bronx Children’s Museum (BxCM or Museum) is a new kind of multicultural, Bronx-inspired children’s museum operating “with and without walls” geared to those from infancy through fourth grade.
 Since programming began in 2010, it has engaged more than 130,000 children and families at 611 different community events and 103 educational institutions.

 Bright, open theme-based areas with interactive activities exploring the arts, culture, science, community, natural resources, the environment and the richness of the Bronx

-Twelve large art installations created by Bronx-connected artists throughout the space, all of which will inform programming
+Eleven large fine art installations created by fourteen Bronx-connected artists throughout the space, all of which inform programming

 Offices for BxCM educators and administrators

-CURRENT EMERGENCY FINANCIAL NEEDS: Due to the Coronavirus pandemic, the Museum has launched a sustainability/naming campaign.
-We must raise $525,000 by the end of 2021 and an additional $2.1 million by 2023 in order to have a vibrant, fun-filled sustainable museum.
-These needs are above and beyond the funds required to support a general operating budget of nearly $1.2 million in 2021 and $1.6 million in 2022.
+CURRENT FINANCIAL NEED: BxCM must raise $2 million by the end of 2024 to have a vibrant, fun-filled sustainable museum.
+These needs are above and beyond the funds required to support a general operating budget of $3.6 million in 2023, up from $1.4 million in 2021.